ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 60 minutes.
 Solved 3 Javascript problems from Homework 3 from Lambda school.
 Only 10 to go!

 **Thoughts**: Some of those were tough!
 Luckily, another Koala in my cohort was able to guide me.
 Shoutout to Rachel!

+### Day 43: March 20th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Worked on Javascript problems in Homework 3 from Lambda school.
+Only 2 to go!

+**Thoughts**: I feel as though this homework assignment is helping me solidify my basic JS skills and I'm thankful for it.
+Feeling good!